 The team increased its profile locally, nationally and internationally.
 Hard fought exciting games brought the crowds in to see the Storm including sell out games at the shelter.
 Off the ice, the Club came to worldwide attention after sharing the ice with Justin Bieber (Full story and video via BBC News)

-The Club now looks to the 2017/18 season where it is planned for the EIHL to grow to twelve teams.
-The Storm will want to improve on an 8th place finish … and the target will be to reach Play Off Finals weekend.
+These moves come ahead of the 2017/18 season where EIHL will grow to twelve teams and the changes will be backed by a determination to improve on the 8th place finish … and the target will be to reach Play Off Finals weekend.

 Whilst the Storm continued to thrive, the Manchester Phoenix finally folded in early 2017 after much hard work to keep the club alive.